Michelle Bachelet: Family background

 Bachelet is the second child of archaeologist Ángela Jeria Gómez (1926–2020) and Air Force Brigadier General Alberto Bachelet Martínez (1923–1974).

-Bachelet's great-great-grandfather, Louis-Joseph Bachelet Lapierre (1820–1864), was a French wine merchant from Chassagne-Montrachet who immigrated to Chile with his Parisian wife, Françoise Jeanne Beault, in 1860.
-He was hired as a wine-making expert by the Subercaseaux vineyards in Santiago.
-Bachelet Lapierre's son, Germán, was born in Santiago in 1862 and, in 1891, married Luisa Brandt Cadot, a Chilean of French and Swiss descent.
-They had a son, Alberto Bachelet Brandt, born in 1894.
+Bachelet's great-great-grandfather, Louis-Joseph Bachelet Lapierre (1820–1864), was a French wine merchant from Chassagne-Montrachet who immigrated to Chile with his Parisian wife, Françoise Jeanne Beault, in 1860, after being hired as a wine-making expert by the Subercaseaux vineyards in Santiago.
+His son Germán, born in Santiago in 1862, married Luisa Brandt Cadot, a Chilean of French and Swiss descent, and their son, Alberto Bachelet Brandt, was born in 1894.

 Bachelet's maternal great-grandfather, Máximo Jeria Chacón, of Spanish (Basque) and Greek heritage, was the first person in Chile to earn a degree in agronomic engineering.
 He founded several agronomy schools in the country and married Lely Johnson, the daughter of an English physician working in Chile.
 Their son, Máximo Jeria Johnson, married Ángela Gómez Zamora, and they had five children, with Bachelet's mother being the fourth.
+The Bachelet Jeria household has been described as liberal, secular and progressive for its time: General Bachelet, despite his conventional military upbringing, took part in domestic duties, and his wife pursued an independent professional career; the general also had long-standing ties to Freemasonry as a member of the Grand Lodge of Chile.

 Early life and career

 Childhood years

-Bachelet was born in La Cisterna, a middle-class suburb of Santiago.
-She was named after French actress Michèle Morgan.
-Bachelet spent many of her childhood years traveling around her native Chile, moving with her family from one military base to another.
-She lived and attended primary schools in, among other places, Quintero, Antofagasta, and San Bernardo.
+Bachelet was born in the La Cisterna district of Santiago, She was named after French actress Michèle Morgan.
+Bachelet spent many of her childhood years traveling around Chile, moving with her family between military bases, including Quintero, Antofagasta, and San Bernardo.
 In 1962, she moved with her family to the United States, where her father was assigned to the military mission at the Chilean Embassy in Washington, D.C.
 Her family lived for almost two years in Bethesda, Maryland, where she attended Western Junior High School and learned to speak English fluently.

 Returning to Chile in 1964, she graduated in 1969 from Liceo Nº 1 Javiera Carrera, a prestigious girls' public high school, finishing near the top of her class.
-There she was class president, a member of the choir and volleyball teams, and part of a theater group and a band, "Las Clap Clap", which she co-founded and which toured around several school festivals.
-In 1970, after obtaining a relatively high score on the university admission test, she entered medical school at the University of Chile, where she was selected in the 113th position (out of 160 admitted applicants).
-She originally intended to study sociology or economics, but was prevailed upon by her father to study medicine instead.
-She has said she opted for medicine because it was 'a concrete way of helping people cope with pain' and 'a way to contribute to improve health in Chile.'
+She was class president, a member of the choir and volleyball teams, took part in a school theatre group, and co-founded a band, "Las Clap Clap", which toured local school festivals.
+In 1970, she entered medical school at the University of Chile, being admitted in the 113th position out of 160 applicants.
+She had originally intended to study sociology or economics but was persuaded by her father to study medicine, saying she chose medicine because it was "a concrete way of helping people cope with pain" and "a way to contribute to improve health in Chile".
+While at university, she was drawn into the Socialist Youth, influenced in part by young deputy Carlos Lorca, a fellow student leader at the medical school; her father, meanwhile, was appointed by President Salvador Allende in 1972 to head the Food Distribution Offices (JAP) tasked with combating shortages.